janosgyerik/writing-markdown-well/README.md

 Code blocks
 -----------

-The spec allows indenting with a single tab or 4 spaces.
+The spec allows indenting with 4 spaces or a single tab.
-Indent with 4 spaces.
-For the usual reason: it will look the same everywhere.
+I suggest to use 4 spaces.
+For the usual reason: 4 spaces will look the same everywhere, while the display width of tabs may depend on the viewer.

 Here's one way to format code blocks: